 Managing Concrete Dust is the Only Method to Prevent Illness and Injury

-The best way to prevent illness and injury from concrete dust is to manage it with an industrial dust collector.
+The best way to prevent illness and injury from concrete dust is to control it with an industrial dust collector.
 These dust collectors can filter out the tiniest silica dust and make the work environment safer.
 Masks and respirators can help but cannot manage the contaminant load commonly seen in most operations that generate concrete dust.
-An industrial dust filtration system is essential to keep people safe.
+An industrial dust filtration equipment system is essential to keep people safe.

 Matrix Systems Supplies, Services, and Supports All DustHog Industrial Dust Collection Systems